0xumarkhatab/Simplified-Clarity-Mini-Course/MakingFinalProject.md

 # Final Project
 ![superman_child](https://books.forbes.com/wp-content/uploads/2020/03/bigstock-Strong-superhero-girl-with-sup-240951781.jpg)

-Finally it is the time to show your super pwoers and build the final project as we go !
+Finally it is the time to show your super powers and build the final project as we go !

 # Project scope
-This is project is essentially a demo project for the Proof of concept.
+Smart contracts are resource-constraint.
+Developers that just enter the blockchain space usually bring with them certain assumptions that maybe are invalid when writing smart contracts.
+It is important to remember that a blockchain is distributed data storage.
+Every state change is paid for in terms of the miner fee.
-And it does not use off-chain data to use in the smart contract rather it stores everything in our smart contrac.
+So you should consider storing data off-chain and may use the  reference of that data to use in smart contract if smart contract does not directly use it .

-For building large applications , you should have a look at [IBM's Guide about OFF-Chain Storage ](https://www.ibm.com/downloads/cas/RXOVXAPM)
+For building large applications , you should have a look at t[Best practices about data storage in clarity](https://book.clarity-lang.org/ch13-02-what-to-store-on-chain.html)

 ## Clarity Tools
 Clarity tools is a playground for clarity development where you can write your code and execute on the go to see your results.